 Q: How does the school work with children who are shunned by their peers?

 A: The school should be able to identify these children at a very early stage.
-Schools should be able to explain the measures they take to deal with this.
-Children are more likely to interact if they are engaged in the same activities.
+Schools should explain the measures they take to deal with this.
 Schools should provide high quality pastoral care and support to all children.

 Q: Who is the first staff member we should see if there is a problem?